We believe in the biblical message of generosity. This is not specific to any denomination or church; it is for His body—the Church.

 Everything we do is centered around a conversation, guided by our core beliefs and principles of generosity.

 1. GIVING IS A HEART ISSUE

 Where your treasure is, there your heart will be also. - Matthew 6:21

-The things in which we invest our time, money, and energy are the things that matter to us most.
+We invest our time, energy, and resources in the things that matter most to us.
 They are often things that ensnare us and stand in the way of liberation from materialism.